 A report from the National Bureau of Economic Research (NBER) shows that employees put a surprising amount of value on nonmonetary workplace perks, such as relaxed work environments, jobs that are less physically demanding and opportunities to telecommute.
 And in some cases, workers were willing to give up income to get these nice-to-haves.

-The study—conducted by researchers from the Rand Corp., Harvard Medical School and the University of California at Los Angeles—didn’t consider health insurance or pension plans as part of their survey since these benefits are directly tied to salary.
+The study — conducted by researchers from the Rand Corp., Harvard Medical School and the University of California at Los Angeles — didn’t consider health insurance or pension plans as part of the survey since these benefits are directly tied to salary.
 Instead, it examined intangible fringe benefits and how individuals value them.

 The key takeaway?
 A day of paid vacation may be worth more to an employee than it should be.

-According to the study, those with zero days of paid time off might choose 10 days of PTO over a 16.4% wage increase, even though 10 days only make up 4% of a typical 250-day work year.
-Employees were also willing to take an 8.4% pay cut for a job that lets them work individually instead of on a team.
+According to the study, those with zero days of paid time off (PTO) might choose 10 days of PTO over a 16.4% wage increase, even though 10 days only make up 4% of a typical 250-day work year.
+Employees were also willing to take an 8.4% pay cut for a job that would let them work individually instead of on a team.